The Grace of a Ballerina

 Star Balm.

-It is also important for her to prepare her body.
-It’s more intensive than we can ever imagine.
+It is also important for her to prepare her body, to prevent any injuries.
+It’s more intense than we can ever imagine.

-Sewing pointe shoes are an essential part of a ballerina’s practice - it helps with support and comfort to the ballerina especially for long and intensive performances.
+Sewing pointe shoes is an essential part of a ballerina’s practice - it helps with support and comfort to the ballerina, especially for long and intensive performances.

-Markings on the floor helps ballerinas to be in position of a featured lighting.
+Markings on the floor help ballerinas to be in the position of the featured lighting.

 Biru is always seen with a smile.
 Like a joy from within, no matter the situation.